-Have you ever marveled at how your abusive wife, girlfriend or ex is able to do and say the most hurtful, underhanded and contemptible things and then portray herself as the innocent victim?
-Have you ever wondered how she is able to convincingly accuse others, usually her victims, of the abusive behaviors and attitudes of which she is actually guilty?
-Wonder no more, the answer may be DARVO.
+Have you ever wondered why your narcissistic or borderline spouse, girlfriend, boyfriend or ex is able to do and say the most hurtful, underhanded and contemptible things and then portray themselves as the innocent victim?
+Do you marvel at how they’re able to aggress and then convincingly accuse others (usually their victims) of the very same abusive behaviors and attitudes of which they’re actually guilty?
+Well wonder no more, the answer may be DARVO.

 DARVO seems to be a combination of projection, denial, lying, blame shifting and gaslighting.
 Dr Freyd notes that other observers have identified the same phenomena using different terms.
-My male clients experience this behavior when they try to hold the abusive women in their lives accountable.
+My clients frequently experience this behavior when they try to hold their partners or exes accountable.
 It also seems to be common behavior in most predators, bullies, high-conflict individuals and/or abusive personality-disordered individuals.
-DARVO especially seems to occur in high-conflict divorce and/or custody cases in which false abuse allegations are used as a legal strategy.
+DARVO routinely occurs in high-conflict divorce and/or custody cases in which false abuse allegations are used as a legal strategy.

 Of course, not everyone who denies wrong doing is engaging in DARVO.
-Many partners and exes of abusive women are accused of things they didn’t do or of things that never happened.
+Many partners and exes of narcissists and borderlines have been accused of things they didn’t do or of things that never happened.
 Naturally, when this happens, you deny the accusation and perhaps feel a little (or a lot) bewildered.
 How do you know if an individual’s denial is the truth or an instance of DARVO?
 Freyd (1997, pp. 23-24) proposes:

 “It is important to distinguish types of denial, for an innocent person will probably deny a false accusation.
 Thus denial is not evidence of guilt.
 However, I propose that a certain kind of indignant self-righteousness, and overly stated denial, may in fact relate to guilt.